babolivier/das/auth/README.md

 ## Install & run

-Just run `npm install` in this repository to install the dependencies, then run either `npm start` or `node server.js` to start the server.
+Just run `npm install` in this directory to install the dependencies, then run either `npm start` or `node server.js` to start the server.